How to Write a Vacation Request Email (+ Tips & Examples)

 “Maintain a professional tone that’s straight to the point as you outline your requested days.
 Include a respectful sign-off and invite your manager to follow up with any additional questions.”

-The vacation leave request email blends the previous two types of requests — informal and formal.
+If it suits the team relationship better, the email for vacation leave can also blend the previous 2 types of requests — informal and formal.

-Subject line: Vacation leave request — [Vacation request dates and your name]
+Subject line: Vacation leave request — [Vacation request dates and employee’s name]

 Hi, [Manager’s name],